skip to main content

 Bottom line

 Medical debt might not be as damaging as some other forms of debt.
-But you will be better off trying to address it instead of waiting and hoping it will just go away.
+But you may be better off trying to address it instead of waiting and hoping it will just go away.

 Article contributors